seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 With these your white enchanting fingers touch'd,
 Shall more obey than to the edge of steel
 Or force of Greekish sinews; you shall do more
-Than all the island kings,--disarm great Hector.
+Than all the island kings--disarm great Hector.

 **HELEN**
 'Twill make us proud to be his servant, Paris;